|2017 SPRING FIGURE PAINTING – with David BAIRD|

 |WHO is ELIGIBLE?||Anyone may apply – There are no academic or other pre-requisites.

-All Spring 2013 Figure Painting Program students must enroll full-time, for the entire three weeks.
+All Spring Figure Painting students must enroll full-time, for the entire 3 week term.

-Critique and painting demonstration will be given five days weekly, and the studio culture offers daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.
+Individual critique or painting demonstration will be given five days weekly, and the studio culture will offer daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.

 |David BAIRD||(b.
 1986) is visiting faculty in drawing and painting.|